EU labour force survey - methodology

 - Occupation: For reference, please consult classifications (ISCO).

 - Professional status: This is the classification of employed persons into employeess, self-employed and unpaid family workers.
-For the reference definitions please consult the EU-LFS explanatory notes variables STAPRO as well as classifications (ICSE).
+For the reference definitions please consult the Core variables (user guide) and explanatory notes variables STAPRO as well as classifications (ICSE).

 Employment - Working time